Write

 SALA 2023

-The Asylum Gene A mixed media exhibition by Kendrea Rhodes charcoal, pencil, ink, watercolour, digital art, photography, oil paint What is madness?
-How can creative practices affect social perceptions of insanity?
-Can personal stories of madness affect social change in our culture?
-The Asylum Gene SALA 2023 exhibition is a study in the influence of…
+The Asylum Gene A multimedia/mixed media exhibition by Kendrea Rhodes What is madness?
+How can creative practices affect your perception of insanity?
+Can personal stories of madness change perceptions of mental distress in our culture?
+The Asylum Gene SALA 2023 exhibition is a study in the influence of art, storytelling, and creative practices on contemporary…

 -